 Why do outgoing emails contain a warning they may be "spoofed"?

-If emails sent from your MIDAS room booking system include a warning about them being "spoofed" or that "This sender failed our fraud detection checks and may not be who they appear to be" when they are received, this indicates that the domain relating to the email address the message was purportedly sent "from" isn't currently configured to authorize emails to be sent on its behalf from external/3rd party sources (i.e. the physical server where your MIDAS system resides).
+If emails received from your MIDAS room booking system include a warning about them being "spoofed" or that "This sender failed our fraud detection checks and may not be who they appear to be" then here's what's happening...These warnings indicate that the domain relating to the email address the message was purportedly sent "from" isn't currently configured to authorize emails to be sent on its behalf from external/3rd party sources (i.e. the physical server where your MIDAS system resides).

 Take for instance the following example Scenario: